Preparing Pu Erh tea

 • Pour the infusion into the pitcher, then into the cup

 Note that with the same amount of leaves, you can make about ten infusions.
-This depends, among other things, on the fermentation.
+This depends, among other things, on fermentation.

 Our customers talk about us